tomernahum/endbase/notes/modules.md

         regular key rotation (look into x3dh, noise, etc) can try to tie rotation events with events like snapshots

 Code Verification/Transparency Module
-    Naive solution to start with:
+    separate to everything, just verifies code so that you don't get server attack Naive solution to start with:
         Trust me bro guarantee
     Other solutions: